 European traders also have massive potential for gains when trading forex.
-If you’re a trader living in Portugal thinking about opening an account with a forex broker, be sure to read our guide to international forex trading first.
+If you’re a trader living in Portugal and thinking about opening an account with a forex broker, be sure to read our guide to forex trading in Portugal first.

 Get Started with Forex in Portugal

 As a member of the European Union (EU), you’ll typically use the euro as your base currency.
 Before you can begin trading, you’ll need to open an account with a forex broker.
 Here’s the process you can expect to go through before you make your first trade.